ewingard/AcademicSite/content/presentations/Narcissism/index.md

 authors: [Dykas, M., Wingard, E. M.]
 tags: 'Psychology'
 summary: When narcissists are forced to 'feel bad' about their actions, they become less defensive.

+# Is this a featured talk? (true/false)
+featured: false

+url_code: ''
+url_pdf: ''
+url_slides: ''
+url_video: ''

+# Markdown Slides (optional).
+#   Associate this talk with Markdown slides.
+#   Simply enter your slide deck's filename without extension.
+#   E.g. `slides = "example-slides"` references `content/slides/example-slides.md`.
+#   Otherwise, set `slides = ""`.

+# Projects (optional).
+#   Associate this post with one or more of your projects.
+#   Simply enter your project's folder or file name without extension.
+#   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
+#   Otherwise, set `projects = []`.
+projects: []
+---
-abstract: 'The principal aim of this study was to determine whether experimentally induced ruminating about an unpleasant personal experience (in comparison to accepting it and or distancing from it) influenced how persons defensively seek out information about themselves, and whether narcissistic tendencies moderate this link.
+The principal aim of this study was to determine whether experimentally induced ruminating about an unpleasant personal experience (in comparison to accepting it and or distancing from it) influenced how persons defensively seek out information about themselves, and whether narcissistic tendencies moderate this link.
 Before visiting out lab, participants completed the